Newsroom / Global Health

 These adaptations influence far more than individual health and wellness.
 AMR has been consistently highlighted as a U.S. national security threat by multiple bureaus and initiatives, including the National Action Plan for Combating Antibiotic-Resistant Bacteria (CARB) and executive orders establishing federal coordination to combat AMR.
 The Department of Defense tracks superbugs as a matter of military readiness and safety, and AMR has been integrated into the U.S. National Biodefense Strategy.

-But despite the global, historical prevalence of TB – like many diseases behind AMR – it continues to be categorized by the World Health Organization and National Institutes of Health (NIH) as neglected.
-The UN High-Level Meeting on AMR is an opportunity to right this wrong.
+But despite the global prevalence of AMR-exacerbated diseases like TB, many continue to be categorized by the World Health Organization (WHO) and National Institutes of Health (NIH) as neglected.

-Among the key messages anticipated in the upcoming HLM is a focus on R&D. That’s because one of the most effective ways to slow AMR is the development of better diagnostics, vaccines and drugs.
+One of the most effective ways to slow AMR is the development of better diagnostics, vaccines and drugs.
 Research suggests that for every $1 invested in AMR R&D, countries can expect to see a $405 return in economic impact.
-Again, looking at the example of TB, drug-resistant tuberculosis was once excruciatingly complex and expensive to treat, lasting 18 months or longer and requiring up to 14,000 pills and daily injections for at least six months – the very obstacles that led many patients to stop treatment and develop resistance to antibiotics.
+Looking at the example of TB, drug-resistant tuberculosis was once excruciatingly complex and expensive to treat, lasting 18 months or longer and requiring up to 14,000 pills and daily injections for at least six months – the very obstacles that led many patients to stop treatment altogether and therefore develop resistance to antibiotics.
 R&D breakthroughs have led to shorter, more effective treatments, including a six-month all-oral regimen.
 This laudable progress was the result of R&D funding – much of which came from the U.S. government.

 R&D breakthroughs have led to shorter, more effective treatments.
 This laudable progress was the result of R&D funding – much of which came from the U.S. government.

-3. The AMR HLM reminds Americans that the U.S. is not immune to pathogens.
+3. Remind Americans that the U.S. is not immune to pathogens.

 Although the scourge of AMR is disproportionally felt in low- and middle-income countries, borders mean nothing to bacteria.
 In 2023, nearly 10,000 cases of TB were reported in the U.S. – prompting Los Angeles County to declare a public health emergency.
 In a world increasingly interconnected by travel and relocation caused by social unrest, conflict and climate change, AMR anywhere is AMR everywhere.